yi-json/synapse/README.md

 **Goal:** Close the "Split Brain" gap: when the scheduler matches a job, it must send a gRPC `StartJob` command to the specific worker IP/Port

 **What to build:**
 - **Worker Execution Handler**: Implement the `StartJob` RPC in the Worker binary.
-For now, this logs the intent (`STARTING CONTAINER`), sering as the hook where we will call the Rust `Carapace` binary
+For now, this logs the intent (`STARTING CONTAINER`), serving as the hook where we will call the Rust `Carapace` binary
 - **The Dispatcher**: A background routine in the Master that listens for successful scheduling events, looks up the target Worker's IP/Port, and sends the gRPC command to start the workload

 **Key Feature:**